 Eyad Ali, MD, is board-certified in gastroenterology and hepatology, with expertise in a wide area of general common gastrointestinal disorders including reflux, irritable bowel syndrome, hepatitis, and inflammatory bowel disease.
-He is an Assistant Professor of Medicine, Division of Gastroenterology and Hepatology, at Stony Brook School of Medicine.
+He is an Assistant Professor of Medicine, Division of Gastroenterology and Hepatology, at Renaissance School of Medicine.

 Juan Carlos Bucobo, MD, Associate Professor of Medicine, Chief of Endoscopy

 Dr. Bucobo is an advanced endoscopy expert, specializing in endoscopic ultrasound (EUS), endoscopic mucosal resection (EMR), endoscopic retrograde cholangiopancreatopography (ERCP), endoluminal stent placement and deep small bowel enteroscopy.
-He is an Associate Professor of Medicine, Division of Gastroenterology and Hepatology at Stony Brook School of Medicine.
+He is an Associate Professor of Medicine, Division of Gastroenterology and Hepatology at Renaissance School of Medicine.

 Edward H. Cheng, MD, Co-Chair, Nutrition Committee at the Veteran’s Affairs Medical Center, Northport, NY

 Dr. Chen is a board-certified gastroenterologist with an expertise in capsule endoscopy, breath tests, pH monitoring, immunology and H. pylori.
-He is an Associate Professor of Medicine, Division of Gastroenterology and Hepatology, at Stony Brook School of Medicine.
+He is an Associate Professor of Medicine, Division of Gastroenterology and Hepatology, at Renaissance School of Medicine.